-Melvill was founded in 1884 as a boys’ House and named after the Revd Henry Melvill, the last Headmaster of the East India College, becoming a girl’s House in its own purpose-designed building in 2001.
+Melvill was founded in 1884 as a boys’ House, becoming a girl’s House in its own purpose-designed building in 2001.

-The House badge, argent a cross gules (a red cross on a field of silver), and motto ‘delectando pariterque monendo’, which means ‘by pleasing and instructing in equal measure’, were both adopted from the Melvill family.
+The House badge is argent a cross gules (a red cross on a field of silver), and its motto ‘delectando pariterque monendo’, which means ‘by pleasing and instructing in equal measure’.
 House colours are black and red.

 Melvill is the newest boarding house on the campus.
 Overlooking two large ponds and surrounded by mature trees and gardens, its reflective environment encourages open-minded, artistic thinking.

 Melvill is very much a multi-talented House, competing with considerable enthusiasm and dedication in competitions such as junior rounders, tennis and athletics.
 The House is also home to many talented musicians who sing in the choir, play in the orchestra and perform in the yearly cabaret.

 Girls from the Removes (Year 9) up to the Upper Sixth have had starring roles in a wide variety of drama performances, and have also contributed some excellent pieces of work to Haileybury’s art competition.

 Whatever the challenge, Melvill girls put in their best effort and celebrate each other’s achievements with pride.

 Situated next to its sister House, Colvin, Melvill occupies a secluded and peaceful corner of Haileybury in bright, airy and contemporary buildings designed with modern living in mind.

 There are a number of shared spaces in the House, including a large Common Room, a TV Room, and two large kitchens.
 There is a Computer Room equipped with a laser printer, and fast wireless broadband is available throughout the House.